 The Kento jacket ticks all the right boxes, don't get me wrong, but it has that same weird cold feeling on your skin which isn't altogether pleasant and is unlike a lot of other waterproof jackets these days.
 So, how would it fare against the elements despite this throwback feeling?

-First thing to note is that this is gorgeous jacket.
+The first thing to note is that this is a gorgeous jacket.
 You put it on and your back straightens, you stand taller and you feel good.
 It fits flatteringly and feels made ready for action.
-It’s cut generously around the shoulder and elbow so it doesn’t constrict, and the hardshell material has a fair bit of stretch in it, so reaching up isn’t a problem.
+It's cut generously around the shoulder and elbow so it doesn't constrict, and the hardshell material has a fair bit of stretch in it, so reaching up isn't a problem.
 This is a jacket designed for scrambling and climbing by people who do those activities.

 It's also designed to be uber lightweight and live at the bottom of your pack until you need it.
 It weighs just 365g and packs down to a couple of handfuls with ease.

 In terms of protecting you from the elements it is pretty much everything-proof.
 A hydrostatic head measurement of 20,000mm is about as waterproof as fabric gets, and yet the breathability is also pretty good.
 Mammut state 20000g/m/24h which means something to a few boffins somewhere.
 In real-world terms that means that you'll be pretty manageably dry if it's cool and wet out and you're warm and dry.
 The main zipper is rainproof and has a storm flap so any leakage is directed out of the bottom of the jacket.

 To help manage the breathability, the Kento jacket has large pit zips and the pockets are mesh-lined to let a little breeze through when they're open.

 The pockets are fairly high on the side (although not as high as some jackets), so it should be harness-friendly.
 A third chest pocket has a waterproof inner so it won't let your phone get soaked if you have the jacket open and it rains.